KieronWiltshire/node-gelert/readme.md

 The package exposes methods to create and manage roles and permissions within your application.
 It allows the providing of a custom storage strategy implementation allowing you to persist your roles / permissions however you see fit.
+An empty *storage strategy interface* can be found [here](https://github.com/KieronWiltshire/node-gelert/wiki/Empty-Strategy).

 ## Basic usage